Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Convolution Algebras of Closed and Semi-Open Segments

 In~\cite{DongolHS16} we have redefined convolution in order to handle this situation.
-The convolution algebra then becomes a \emph{weak quantale}. \begin{definition} A \emph{weak quantale} is a quantale for which the left distributivity law $x\cdot \bigsqcup Y= \bigsqcup_{y\in X} x\cdot Y$ holds only for $Y\neq\emptyset$ and hence $0$ is no longer a right annihilator. \end{definition}
+The convolution algebra then becomes a \emph{weak quantale}. \begin{defi} A quantale is \emph{weak} if the left distributivity law $x\cdot \bigsqcup Y= \bigsqcup_{y\in Y} x\cdot y$ holds only for $Y\neq\emptyset$ and hence $0$ is no longer a right annihilator. \end{defi}

-\begin{example} In the language algebra $\mathbb{B}^{X^\ast \cup X^\omega}$, for instance, products $f\Conv 0$ with the empty language $0$ yield the set of all infinite words in $f$ by definition, but not necessarily $0$.
-Once more this generalises to segments and intervals. \end{example}
+\begin{exa} In the language algebra $\mathbb{B}^{X^\ast \cup X^\omega}$, products $f\Conv 0$ with the empty language $0$ yield the set of all infinite words in $f$ by definition, but not necessarily $0$.
+Once more this generalises to segments and intervals. \end{exa}